Rotterdam: Early history

-The settlement at the lower end of the fen stream Rotte (or Rotta, as it was then known, from rot, "muddy" and a, "water", thus "muddy water") dates from at least the year 950.
+The settlement at the lower end of the fen stream Rotte (or Rotta, as it was then known, from rot, "muddy", and a, "water", thus "muddy water") dates from at least the year 950.
 Around 1150, large floods in the area ended development, leading to the construction of protective dikes and dams, including Schielands Hoge Zeedijk ("Schieland's High Sea Dike") along the northern banks of the present-day Nieuwe Maas river.
-A dam on the Rotte was built in the 1260s and was located at the present-day Hoogstraat ("High Street").
+A dam on the Rotte was built in the 1260s and was located at the present-day Hoogstraat.

 On 7 July 1340, Count Willem IV of Holland granted city rights to Rotterdam, which then had a population of only a few thousand.
 Around the year 1350, a shipping canal (the Rotterdamse Schie) was completed, which provided Rotterdam access to the larger towns in the north, allowing it to become a local trans-shipment centre between the Netherlands, England and Germany, and to urbanize.
+However, the economy of Rotterdam was mainly based on herring fishing until the Eighty Years' War, when it turned out that it is one of the few Dutch towns with an easy sea access.
+As a result, William the Silent built new fortifications around Rotterdam.

 Beginning in the 1600s, Rotterdam was involved in the Atlantic slave trade.
 According to historian Gerhard de Kok, "Rotterdam merchants were the pioneers of the Dutch slave trade".
 From the 17th century until 1814, when the United Netherlands abolished the Netherlands' involvement in the slave trade at the request of the British government, Dutch slave ships from Rotterdam sailed to Africa and the Americas as part of the triangular trade.
 Rotterdam merchants also sold significant quantities of gunpowder to Zeeland-based slave ships.